bernhard-42/bd_animation/README.md

       ]
       ```

-      will connect (by using `build123d.Joints.connect_to`)
+      will connect

       - the `center` joint of the object `disk` to the `disk_base` joint of object `base`
       - the `connect` joint of the object `arm` to the `arm_base` joint of object `base`

-      The generic pattern is: `path:joint_name`.
-In a hierarchical `AnimationGroup`, `path` will be the path of object names from root to object, e.g. `"/hexapod/left_leg/upper_leg"`.
+      The generic pattern is `path:joint_name`.
+In a hierarchical `AnimationGroup`, `path` will be the path of object names from root down to the object, e.g. `"/hexapod/left_leg/upper_leg"`.
 The leading `/` can be omitted.
-The class ensures that the objects are connected before they get added to the `build123d.Compound`
+The class ensures that the objects are connected _before_ they get added to the `build123d.Compound` (current build123d restriction).

       **Notes:**